 Forever Stone is an ‘adventure’.
 Our Guide is the Holy Spirit.
 This time our journey is headed down some trails that are not well traveled.
 There will be some ‘rough’ sections.
 Please ask the Holy Spirit to help you through the rough places.
-Ask Him to guide you as you read the following essay.
+Ask Him to guide you as you read (and hopefully participate) the following ‘adventure’.
 While you can leave the trail, I ask that you stay with it.
 There is a beautiful view at the end of the trail.
 Well…as I write this I can say that I have had a glimpse of that view, but I don’t really know where we are going.
 The Holy Spirit is leading this adventure: I’m just facilitating/reporting what occurs.

 Fr.
 Afanasiev was, for me, very difficult to comprehend.
 I struggled to finish his book.
 And that struggle was, ultimately, very rewarding.
 One of the things that made this a very difficult struggle was that Fr.
 Afanasiev poked into things in my life that I thought were completed.
 After I finished reading the book, I found myself back on a journey that I thought finished.
 The Holy Spirit assisted me with that journey.
 As Forever Stone proceeded I began to understand that the lessons I learned on my personal journey should be included in it.
 This adventure is not the journey I took—you can’t live my life and I’m not Ezekiel or Hosea—but it is a journey that takes us on some of the same trails.

 Δ Δ Δ Δ Δ Δ Δ Δ Δ Δ Δ Δ

 …The trailhead is almost at the top of a nice ridge of mountains.
 After everyone gets their backpacks and hiking sticks we make the short climb up the yellow brick road to an overlook where we can catch our breath after the short, quick hike up to the top.

 A quick search and we see the blaze marking our trail on a tree.
 Some of us comment that, while the trail up to the overlook is paved, it is well worn.
 The trail down into the valley is not paved at all.
 It looks like only a few seem to take this trail down into the valley below.
 As we go around a bend we get a view of the Jordan River flowing South to the Dead Sea.
 And we may pause a moment to consider that the abundant life we find in the Sea of Galilee does not transfer with the river to the Dead Sea.

 As we look out over the valley, we see that out trail appears to be headed down to the river.
 The trail looks steep and not so well maintained as some of the more traveled paths.
 There’s even a sign warning us to watch our step.
 Apparently there are some loose rocks.

 As we get closer we can see that there are people being baptized.
 And we begin to discuss the meaning of baptism.
 Lots of opinions are offered.
 The consensus is that Baptism is a very interesting Sacrament.
 There is in some way, an imparting of Grace; however, this is a bit obscure.
 Opinions vary here, but obviously, something does happen during Baptism.
 Most of us know what our denomination says about baptism, but few of us really understand it.
 Some would say that it is through Baptism that we are ‘washed of our sins’ or that we are ‘incorporated into the body of Christ’ or that we are ‘buried and risen with Christ’ or even that we are saved and cleansed through Baptism.
 But, when pressed hard, these same people admit that these things are not accomplished by Baptism, but by our acceptance of Jesus’ death and resurrection.
 Some of the more scholarly of us note that Augustine and Thomas Aquinas and many other saints of the Church taught this: we are saved by faith.
 We all agree that Baptism is a Sacrament.
-When the Great Commission of Matthew 28 is mentioned, we all seem forced to agree that you don’t have to be a priest, just a Christian, to baptize someone.
+When the Great Commission of Matthew 28 is mentioned, we all seem forced to agree that you don’t have to be an ordained preacher or priest, just a Christian, to baptize someone.
 But not everyone agrees with this.
 One person is sure that Baptism is an adoption ceremony.
 Even though some are fairly certain of their opinion, others seem skeptical.
-Perhaps it’s just because it’s the first day, but while no one seems to have a satisfactory answer, everyone does seem willing to listen respectfully to other opinions.
+Perhaps it’s just because it’s the first day, but while no one seems to have a satisfactory answer.
+Even so, everyone does seem willing to listen respectfully to the opinions and beliefs of others.

 Some loose gravel on the trail starts to slide down the hill.
 A few of us are grateful for the walking sticks that help keep our balance.
 One or two of us is assisted by a neighbor in keeping balance and staying on the trail.
 And someone in the group even says that we did not get into the loose gravel until we started talking about baptism.
 Many of us laugh at the correlation.
 Someone remembers that the 23rd Pslam was on the plaque back at the overlook.
 Another person asks the Holy Spirit to guide us.
 We all pray quietly as we take careful steps.

 “I do not remember it,” says one older lady, “I was baptized as an infant.
 When I was fourteen I participated in Confirmation.
 I have always wondered if I was saved by my infant baptism or by my confirmation.”